-Here’s a reprint on a TV column I write every now and again for Hot Press.
+Here’s a reprint of a recent TV column I wrote for Hot Press.
+WARNING: there be spoilers.

 MY TV FORTNIGHT